andreaceccanti/iam-website/content/en/docs/tasks/user/ resign-AUP/_index.md

 title: Re-sign AUP
 weight: 2
 ---
-Users can re-sign AUP at any time
+Users can re-sign AUP at any time.
 ## Re-sign AUP using the dashboard

 Log into the service using user credentials:

 ![dashboard](../images/re-sign-aup-1.png)

-To re-sign AUP click on _Re-sign AUP_ button
+To re-sign AUP click on _Re-sign AUP_ button:

 ![re-sign aup button](../images/re-sign-aup-2.png)